 The courses provide factual knowledge and practical training in the form of laboratory work and field trips, as well as the ability to solve problems, think analytically and work scientifically.
 Communication training is integrated in all courses of the programme.

-The Master's degree is an entry port for PhD training in Sweden as well as abroad.
-Your most important merit in that respect are your degree projects.
-With a careful choice of the topics for your degree projects you will leave this specialisation with a solid theoretical knowledge regarding evolutionary processes as well as knowledge of the methods you need to study them.
+This Master's degree is an entry port for PhD training in Sweden as well as abroad.
+Your most important merits in that respect are your degree projects.
+With a careful choice of the topics for your degree projects you will leave this specialisation with a solid theoretical knowledge regarding evolutionary processes as well as knowledge of the methods you need to study them, including statistics.

 Successful studies in this specialisation is an excellent basis for students who wish to pursue a research career (PhD) in any subject within the front-line of evolutionary biology.